uyeong-jay/toy-projects/README.md

 # Todo-app
-Todo-app with clock and weather
+Todo-app with clock and weather using Vanilla JS